embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 Embrace automatically collects the native screens, if you do not want to see them in the session you can disable it.

 ### Android:
-Go to your embrace-config.json insde android/app/src/main and add the sdk_config, your file should be like this
+Go to your embrace-config.json inside android/app/src/main and add the sdk_config, your file should be like this

 ```javascript
 {